-If you are asked to meet the standards as part of an application to an organisation other than the BFI please use the application form below.
+If you are asked to meet the standards as part of an application to an organisation other than the BFI or Screen Scotland, please use the following application forms.

-BFI fund applicants will find the standards application form incorporated into the BFI application process and so should not use this link.
+BFI fund applicants will find the standards application form incorporated into the BFI application process and so should not use these links.

 The diversity standards have been adopted by Film4 and BBC Films, so are a requirement for the majority of public funding for film in the UK.

 Achieving the standards is also an eligibility requirement for the BAFTA Film Awards categories for Outstanding British Film and Outstanding Debut by a British Writer, Director or Producer.
 The British Independent Film Awards (BIFA) has expanded their pilot of the standards to all British feature film categories and the Best British Short Film award in 2019.

 We are committed to working with the UK screen industries to voluntarily adopt the standards by 2022, to ensure the sector is representative of the UK, both in terms of its workforce and the content it produces.

 Explore practical resources which can assist projects in being more inclusive and achieve the diversity standards.